bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+- RDBMS is the system that you use to actually hold and manage your date while SQL is the language that you use to access and interect with said data.

 1. Why do tables need a `primary key`?

+- A primary key is used to identify an individual record of a table.
+This way if there are two different records with the same name, they both can be spereately referenced using the primary key.

 1. What is the name given to a table column that references the primary key on another table.

+- Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- In order to have a many to many relationship we need to build a third table that has foreign keys that reference the primary keys of other tables.

 ## Minimum Viable Product